SydneyBioX/scClassify/README.md

 You can find the vignette at this webiste: https://sydneybiox.github.io/scClassify/index.html.

-Also, you can find our interactive shiny application (beta) at this webiste: http://shiny.maths.usyd.edu.au/scClassify.
+Also, you can find our interactive shiny application (beta) at this website: http://shiny.maths.usyd.edu.au/scClassify.